Agatha Award, Best First Novel

 The chancellor makes it clear that he expects Lila to locate the writer and set events back on track immediately.
 But someone appears to have a different plan: strange warnings are received, valuable items go missing, and a series of dangerous incidents threaten the lives of Stonedale’s guests.
 After her beloved mother, who happens to be Damon’s ex, rushes onto campus and into harm’s way, Lila has even more reason to bring the culprit to light before anything—or anyone—else vanishes.

 “Entertaining, intricate, and oh-so-smart!
-The talented Cynthia Kuhn treats mystery lovers to an insider’s look at the treacherous world of academia—seething with manipulation, jealousy, and relentless ambition.
 A terrific plot—with a surprise around every corner.” — Hank Phillippi Ryan, Agatha, Anthony and Mary Higgins Clark award-winning author of Say No More

 “The Lila Maclean Academic Mystery series should be required reading for anyone who loves a great mystery!
 Tightly plotted with a deliciously memorable cast of characters, The Art of Vanishing kept me guessing from start to finish, and Kuhn’s smart sense of humor made every page a pleasure.” — Marla Cooper, author of the Kelsey McKenna Destination Wedding Mysteries

 “The Art of Vanishing is cozy perfection!
-This engaging mystery is a must read for cozy lovers everywhere.
-Author Cynthia Kuhn takes readers to the sometimes-treacherous academic world and proves once again that protagonist Lila Maclean is not just educated, she’s smart.
-This is the ideal book for a lazy afternoon and the best cozy I’ve read in a long time.” — Jennifer Kincheloe, award-winning author of the Anna Blanc mystery series
+Author Cynthia Kuhn takes readers to the sometimes-treacherous academic world and proves once again that protagonist Lila Maclean is not just educated, she’s smart.” — Jennifer Kincheloe, award-winning author of the Anna Blanc mystery series

-“Whether Stonedale University English professor Lila is confronting a backstabbing colleague or investigating a murder attempt on a cantankerous bestselling author, readers will root for this enormously likeable heroine.
-The Art of Vanishing is an engrossing, erudite cozy that pulls back the curtain on the less-than-hallowed halls of academia.
-I feel smarter simply for having read it.” — Ellen Byron, Agatha nominee and USA Today Bestselling author of the Cajun Country Mysteries
+“Whether Stonedale University English professor Lila is confronting a backstabbing colleague or investigating a murder attempt on a cantankerous bestselling author, readers will root for this enormously likeable heroine.” — Ellen Byron, Agatha nominee and USA Today Bestselling author of the Cajun Country Mysteries

 “I love Lila!
 She’s smart and relatable, with engaging friends, fun family, and some decidedly un-collegial colleagues.
 This academic mystery kept me on the edge of my seat.” — Ann Myers, author of the Santa Fe Café Mysteries